 Although the incidence of pneumococcal disease among adolescents is the lowest of any age group, about 6.8 million children and adolescents age 2 to 18 years have chronic illnesses―diabetes or chronic heart, lung, liver, or kidney disorders―that place them at high risk for pneumococcal disease and related complications.

 Pneumococcal disease is caused by common bacteria (Streptococcus pneumoniae) that can attack different parts of the body.
-When these bacteria invade the lungs, they can cause pneumonia; when they invade the bloodstream, they can cause blood infection, and when they invade the covering of the brain, they can cause meningitis.
+When these bacteria invade the lungs, they can cause pneumonia; when they invade the bloodstream, they can cause sepsis; and when they invade the covering of the brain, they can cause meningitis.
 The bacteria can also cause middle ear infection (otitis media) and sinusitis.

-- Lung, heart, liver, or kidney disease; asthma; diabetes; or sickle cell disease
+- Lung, heart, liver, or kidney disease

 - Conditions that weaken the immune system, such as HIV/AIDS, cancer, or damaged/absent spleen